 A scribe is a Test Administrator or Proctor who writes down what a student dictates by speech, or through an assistive technology communication device.
 The guiding principle in scribing is to assist the student in accessing the test and responding to it.
-Alterations or changes to an OSTP tests are not allowed and will result in test invalidation.
+Alterations or changes to OSTP tests are not allowed and will result in test invalidation.
 Any variation in the assessment environment or process that fundamentally alters what the test measures or affects the comparability of scores is considered a modification.
+For SAT/ACT, please refer to the SAT/ACT Accommodations section on page 2.

-A scribe must be currently employed educator/paraprofessional, must be familiar with scribing, and must have been trained as a Test Administrator or Proctor, and must have on file a signed Non-Disclosure (NDA) Form (See Test Preparation Manual).
+A scribe must be a currently employed educator/paraprofessional, must be familiar with scribing, must have been trained as a Test Administrator or Proctor, and must have on file a signed Non-Disclosure (NDA) Form (See Test Preparation Manual).
 Individuals who serve as scribes need to be carefully prepared to ensure that they know the vocabulary involved and understand the boundaries of the assistance to be provided.